cwtsteven/GoI-TF-Visualiser/README.md

 A simulation tool of a GoI-style abstract machine implementing the Idealised Tensor Flow programming language.

 ## Usage
-1. Select an example, or enter your own closed lambda-term.
+1. Select an example, or type in your own program in the white text box on the left.
-2. Select an evaluation strategy, or click the >> button if you are happy with the current strategy.
+2. Click the >> button to translate a program into the corresponding graph.
-3. Click the ► button.
+3. Click the ► button to run the execution.

-Un-checking the Draw button stops drawing graphs.
 An execution can be paused by the ❚❚ button, resumed by the ► button, and run step-by-step by the ►| button.
 The ↻ button refreshes the drawing.
+Un-checking the Draw button stops drawing graphs.

 ## Syntax
 ```